Dingdong-Inc/frn-50k-baseline/README.md

 # frn-50k-baseline

 ## Overview
-The Repo is a baseline for Dataset [FreshRetailNet-50K](https://huggingface.co/datasets/Dingdong-Inc/FreshRetailNet-50K), which accesses the complete pipeline used to train and evaluate.
+The Repo is a baseline for Dataset [FreshRetailNet-50K](https://huggingface.co/datasets/Dingdong-Inc/FreshRetailNet-50K), which provides the complete pipeline used to train and evaluate.

-You can discover the methodology and technical details behind FreshRetailNet-50K in [Technical Report](https://arxiv.org/abs/2505.16319)
+You can discover the methodology and technical details behind FreshRetailNet-50K in [Technical Report](https://arxiv.org/abs/2505.16319).

 ## Running Experiments